LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 ### Template gallery

 The template gallery page allows you to choose the format of your engagement and whether you are trying to create a messaging button or content banner.
-Learn more about choosing your engagement format here.
+Learn more about choosing your engagement format [here](contact-center-management-campaigns-creating-buttons-and-banners.html).

 ### Engagement settings

 From the settings page, you can define the conversation channel, authentication and routing.
-You can also customize your Automatic Messages and Predefined Content here.
+You can also customize your Automatic Messages and Predefined Content on this page.

 ![](/img/add-web-messaging-to-your-website-2.png)